nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 <br />
 <br />

-## 4.2 - Query data on S3 compatible object storage with EXTERNAL TABLE
+## 4.2 - Query data on S3 compatible object storage with `EXTERNAL TABLE`

 - `OPENROWSET` is cool for infrequent access, but if you want to layer on SQL Server security or use statistics on the data in the external data source, let's create an external table.
-This first requires defining an external file format.
+This first requires defining an `EXTERNAL FILE FORMAT`.
 In this example, its CSV again.

-1. **Create and EXTERNAL FILE FORMAT**
+1. **Create an `EXTERNAL FILE FORMAT`**

-    - Define an EXTERNAL FILE FORMAT
+    - Define an `EXTERNAL FILE FORMAT`

         ```
         CREATE EXTERNAL FILE FORMAT CSVFileFormat